Hotels near Conquistador Course at El Conquistador Resort & Country Club

 Which hotels near Conquistador Course at El Conquistador Resort & Country Club have a fitness center?

-Which hotels near Conquistador Course at El Conquistador Resort & Country Club have a pool?
+Which hotels near Conquistador Course at El Conquistador Resort & Country Club have an outdoor pool?

 Do any hotels near Conquistador Course at El Conquistador Resort & Country Club offer a shuttle?